knowit/folk-webapp/backend/README.md

 >
 > CLIENT_SECRET=''

-and fill in the neccessary values ([AWS parameters](https://console.aws.amazon.com/systems-manager/parameters/)).
+and fill in the neccessary values ([AWS parameters](https://console.aws.amazon.com/systems-manager/parameters/) Choose us-east-1 from the region list in the top right corner).

 ## Dependencies